couchbaselabs/docs-ng/content/couchbase-lite/cbl-phonegap/cbl-pg-1000-intro.markdown

 	* Set up an Android emulator by using the Android AVD Manager.
 If you have a project open in Android Studio, you can run the AVD Manager by selecting **Tools > Android > AVD Manager**.

+  * Add paths to the Android SDK tools and platform tools to your system's PATH environment variable; for example, on Mac OS X add the following:
+   * `/Applications/Android Studio.app/sdk/tools`
+   * `/Applications/Android Studio.app/sdk/platform-tools`

 	For additional information about setting up your Android development environment, refer to the [PhoneGap Android Platform Guide](http://docs.phonegap.com/en/3.0.0/guide_platforms_android_index.md.html#Android%20Platform%20Guide) .

 4. Install [Node.js](http://nodejs.org/download), which is a JavaScript network application platform.